 American buttercream is by far the easiest style of buttercream frosting to make and is the one most commonly used by home bakers.
 If you have ever made a frosting by creaming together butter and powdered sugar with vanilla or other flavorings then you have made American buttercream!

-American buttercream, also known as simple buttercream or decorator’s frosting, calls for very few ingredients and steps.
+American buttercream, also known as simple buttercream, calls for very few ingredients and steps.
 Typically a ratio of two parts sugar to 1 part butter is creamed together with a small amount of milk and flavorings.

 American buttercream is slightly ivory in color, thick in texture, and pipes easily.
 The ratio of sugar to butter in American buttercream is much higher than in Swiss meringue buttercream or Italian meringue buttercream, making American buttercream the sweetest of the varieties.